Docs

 Public helpers:

-• await stt.transcribe_file(path, language=None)
+• await session.transcribe(audio_bytes, language=None)

 Practical notes: